epics-base/pvaPy/README.md

 ## Build

-This section is intended for those users that would like to build PvaPy from source code.
+This section is intended for those users that would like to build PvaPy from the source code.

 ### Prerequisites